Avoir: How To Use it, Conjugation And Examples

 Ils / Elles ontThey have

-Examples or sentences of avoir
+Examples or sentences with the verb avoir

 • J’ai une voiture. – I have a car.